firebase/firebaseui-web/README.md

 email/password and all OAuth providers (Google, Facebook, Twitter and GitHub).
 Phone authentication is not supported due to the limitation in the underlying Firebase core SDK.
+Email link authentication is not yet supported due to the inability to detect the incoming link when the user clicks it to complete sign-in.

 ### Available providers